Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Introduction

 \subsection{Acknowledgements}

 We would like to thank Huayi Chen for his support and discussions during the elaboration of this paper.
-We also thank Keita Goto, Walter Gubler, Klaus Künnemann and Jérôme Poineau for numerous remarks and suggestions.
+We also thank Sébastien Boucksom, José Ignacio Burgos Gil, Keita Goto, Walter Gubler, Klaus Künnemann and Jérôme Poineau for numerous remarks and suggestions.
+Finally, we thank Debam Biswas and Micha\l{} Szachniewicz for a lot of fruitful discussions.